piotrpolak/pepiscms/README.md

 * **Enhanced SMTP Email sender**

-    An utility for reliable sending emails.
-When the system is unable to connect to the remote SMTP server, an alternative gateway is used and the action is reported.
+    An utility for sending emails in a reliable way reliable.
+    When the system is unable to connect to the remote SMTP server, an alternative gateway is used and the fallback action is reported in audit logs.

 * **Multi language native support**

     The application supports internationalization and multi language support by default, both for front-end and backend.
-    An integrated translator using Google Translate API speeds up multi language application development.
+    An integrated [translator](docs/MODULES.md#translator) speeds up multi language application development.

 * **Rich Text Editor**

     Makes you you feel you are using MS Word while editing web site contents.
-    You can change text formatting as well as attach pictures.
+    You can change text formatting and attach pictures.

 * **Configuration tests on startup**